bilgrami/pakguru/readme.md

 ## Demo Link

-* [pak.guru] - Pak.guru website is hosted as Azure web app inside a docker multi-container.
-We also make heavy use of Amazon serverless lambas to harvest web feeds.
+* [pak guru] - pak.guru website is a multi-container django app hosted as an Azure.
+We also make heavy use of serverless lambdas to harvest web data and publish to the website.

 ----